MustardChef/WSABuilds/Documentation/WSABuilds/Information.md

   </tr>
   <tr>
     <td>v2308.40000.2.0</td>
-    <td colspan="2">Update Skipped to allow time for adjusting the Docs and the build script (MagiskOnWSALocal). <br> Sorry for any Inconvenence.
+    <td colspan="2">Update Skipped to allow time for adjusting the Docs and the build script (MagiskOnWSALocal). <br /> Sorry for any Inconvenence.
 Updates will resume as normal after this.</td>
   </tr>
   <tr>
     <td>v2308.40000.3.0</td>